 Benefits to You and Your Organization

-Participants benefit from observing numerous bargaining styles and negotiate with participants from various unions and sectors.
-Participants can build their confidence and skill level in a safe environment and gain feedback on their approach.
+Participants benefit from sharing strategies and best practices with participants from various unions and sectors.
+Participants can build their confidence and knowledge in a safe environment.